codepilotsf/ezpz-ui/src/routes/form/+page.md

 <script>
   import { Form, Input, Button } from '$lib/ui';
-  import Tables from './Tables.svelte';
+  import Table from '$lib/components/Table.svelte';

   let { data } = $props();
 </script>

 # Form

-Use `Form` as a convenient shorthand for creating a form with a `form` tag and useful defaults.
-By default, the form will be submitted using the `POST` method and `use:enhance` to prevent the default form submission.
-The `Form` component also accepts a `superform` prop to which you can pass form data to be validated and shared through context with child form elements.
+Use `Form` to create a `<form>` element which expects a `superform` object.
+By default, the form will be submitted using the `POST` method and SuperForm's custom `use:enhance` to prevent the default form submission.
+The `superform` prop makes it easy to get form data, errors, and constraints which are shared through context with child form elements.

 ### Example